What is the average salary in Manhattan, NY?

 Public Health Nurse

 Public health nurses promote community health.
-They work in government agencies, schools, and non-profits.
-They educate the public on health issues.
-Manhattan has many programs focused on public health initiatives.
+They work in hospitals, clinics, and government agencies.
+They educate the public on health issues and provide care.
+Manhattan's public health initiatives rely on their skills.

 Find Public Health Nurse jobs in Manhattan, NY